em1e/ft_irc/tests2.md

   - if you open a chat with another client, change one of their nicknames then the msg then the open chat doesn't work anymore
   - you can send quotes and a space as a message, is this intended?
 YES
   - should it send some form of a message to the sender or reciever about the new open widnow?
 NO
-  - when msg user not exist. should print in privat message window:
+  - when msg user x 1 not exist. should print in privat message window:
   11:11 <kimviljasimos> hello you
   11:11 -!- sndnandjadjwaj: No such nick/channel